 What we do

-The ESF Policy and Operations Unit is responsible for the efficient management and implementation of the programme, which constitutes 20 plus activities implemented by different Intermediate Bodies comprising government departments (Social Protection, Justice & Equality, Education and Skills, Environment) and SOLAS.
+The ESF Policy and Operations Unit is responsible for the efficient management and implementation of the programme, which constitutes 20 plus activities implemented by a number of Government Departments and Agencies.
 While the ESF Policy and Operations Unit has overall responsibility for administering the Fund, individual funding decisions are made at the Intermediate Body level and below.

-The ESF Policy & Operations Section is, divided into two distinct units: the ESF Managing Authority, the ESF Certifying Authority.
+The ESF Policy & Operations Unit is divided into two distinct units: the ESF Managing Authority and the ESF Certifying Authority.

 Role of the Managing Authority

 - Responsible for ensuring the proper financial management of the ESF within the programmes;

 - Direct responsibility for certifying and/or validating ESF Expenditure claims and forwarding them to the ESF Certifying Authority for payment;

 - Responsible for satisfying itself that the requisite verification checks are being undertaken;

 - Provide administrative support for the Monitoring Committee of the Operational Programme;